pulsejet/memories/README.md

 1. ☁ Clone this into your `apps` folder of your Nextcloud.
 1. 👩‍💻 In a terminal, run the command `make dev-setup` to install the dependencies.
-1. 🏗 Then to build the Typescript whenever you make changes, run `make build-js`.
+1. 🏗 To build the Typescript, run `make build-js`.
 Watch changes with: `make watch-js`.
 1. ✅ Enable the app through the app management of your Nextcloud.
 1. 🎉 Partytime!

-## 🤔 Why a separate app?
-The approach of this app is fundamentally different from the official Nextcloud Photos app, which is very lightweight and works entirely using webdav.
-This app instead maintains special metadata in a separate table on the backend, and thus can be considered to have different objectives.

 ## ⚡ Performance
 - Once properly configured, Memories is **extremely fast**, possibly one of the fastest web photo viewers.